 Developing and improving your eCommerce customer service

-Making your contact information easily accessible
+1. Make your contact information easily accessible

 Every page that contains information about your company, your products, or your services should contain your contact information, or at least an easy-to-find link to your ‘Contact’ page.
 You should also include contact information in the main navigation tab, the footer and consider adding your phone number or email address to both your ‘Contact’ and ‘About Us’ pages too.